NikhilBagwe/Learn-React/01 - Igniting our app.md

 - package-lock.json file keeps track of which exact version of given package is been used in our code as the package might get auto-updated.
 - Never put it in gitignore file.
 - It basically maintains the exact version of all packages to avoid the situation where " Your app runs on local but dosen't work in production".
+- Also it keeps track of each and every package installed in node_modules.

 ### node_modules :

 - A folder with name node_modules is created which contains the folder with files for Parcel along with further dependencies.
 - Our project is dependent on parcel.
 Then parcel is depenedent on futher packages/modules also.
 Those are installed in node_modules.

+### NOTE: We never put node_modules onto git repo because they are very heavy.
+We can generate everything we have in node_modules if we have package-lock.json and package.json files.
+So we generate node_modules onto our servers using them.

+## Don't use CDN :

+- In case the React version is updated, we have to update our link and do the whole process of deployment again.
+- When we host our app, the node_modules are present on our server.
+It is easier to access files stored on our server than CDN which are stored elsewhere.
+- So lets install React into our node_modules.

+## Installing React into node_modules :

+- We will install react as a Dependency in our project.
+- "npm i react react-dom".

+## video :